Divyarka/Divyarka/README.md

 - 👋 Hi, I’m @Divyarka
 - 👀 I’m interested in : Data Analytics/ narrating stories from data
-- 🌱 I’m currently learning : R(language) and Tableau
+- 🌱 I’m currently learning : Python with emphasis on Machine learning
 - 📫 How to reach me : divyarkadas@gmail.com

 <!---